Triangle Area Calculator

 • sin = Sine trigonometric function

-Calculate the area of a triangle with a base of 12 meters and a height of 8 meters.
+Calculate the area of a triangle with base = 12 meters and height = 8 meters.

 1. Calculate semi-perimeter: s = (12 + 10 + 8) ÷ 2 = 15